Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

         0x4    Increase if necessary PCI latency timer according to burst max.
 	===    ===============================================================

-    Use 'pcifix:7' in order to allow the driver to fix up all PCI features.
+    Use 'pcifix:7' in order to allow the woke driver to fix up all PCI features.

 10.2.18 Serial NVRAM
 ^^^^^^^^^^^^^^^^^^^^